Nazi Party rally grounds: Kongresshalle (Congress Hall)

-The Congress Hall (Die Kongresshalle) is the biggest preserved national socialist monumental building and is landmarked.
+The Congress Hall (Die Kongresshalle) is the biggest preserved Nazi monumental building and is landmarked.
 It was planned by the Nuremberg architects Ludwig and Franz Ruff.
 It was intended to serve as a congress centre for the NSDAP with a self-supporting roof and would have provided 50,000 seats.
 It was located on the shore of and in the pond Dutzendteich and marked the entrance of the rally grounds.
 The building reached a height of 39 m (a height of 70 m was planned) and a diameter of 250 m.

 The building is mostly built out of clinker with a facade of granite panels.
 The design (especially the outer facade, among other features) is inspired by the Colosseum in Rome.
 The foundation stone was laid in 1935, but the building remained unfinished and without a roof.
 The building with an outline of an "U" ends with two head-buildings.
-Since 2001, the Dokumentationszentrum Reichsparteitagsgelände (Documentation Center of the Nazi Party Rally Grounds), with the permanent exhibition Faszination und Gewalt (Fascination and Terror), has been located in the northern wing.
+Since 2001, the Dokumentationszentrum Reichsparteitagsgelände (Documentation Center of the Nazi Party Rally Grounds), with the permanent exhibition Faszination und Gewalt (Fascination and Violence), has been located in the northern wing.
 In the southern building, the Serenadenhof, the Nuremberg Symphony Orchestra have their domicile.

 Great Road (Große Straße)

 The great road is almost 2 km long and 60 m wide.
 It was intended to be the central axis of the site and a parade road for the Wehrmacht.

 In its northwestern prolongation the road points towards Nuremberg Castle.
 This was to create a relation between the role of Nuremberg during the Third Reich and its role during medieval times.

 The road reached from the Congress Hall to the Märzfeld, the construction work started in 1935 and was finished in 1939 (it has never been used as a parade road, as due to the beginning of World War II, the last rally was held in 1938).
 The pavement was made of granite pavers in black and gray with edges of exactly 1.2 m.

 A representative entrance portal and two pylons were planned at the northwestern end of the Great Road.

 Near the entrance area of the German Stadion a grandstand with a hall of pillars was planned for the government leaders and generals which were to take the salute on Wehrmacht formations which were to march in direction of the parade ground Märzfeld.

-After the war, the road was used as a temporary airfield for the US Army.
+After the war, the road was used as a temporary airfield for the US Army as the pre-war airports of Nuremberg were either in neighboring Fürth (Fürth Airfield) or destroyed by the war (Marienberg Airport).
+Only in 1955 did the current Nuremberg Airport come into being and replace the need for such makeshift temporary stopgaps.

 Nowadays, it is used by the adjacently-located Nuremberg exhibition centre as an occasional parking area for highly-frequented events.